freeCodeCamp/freeCodeCamp/docs/how-to-setup-wsl.md

 ## Installing a Code Editor

 We highly recommend installing [Visual Studio Code](https://code.visualstudio.com) on Windows 10.
-It has great support for WSL and automatically installs all the necessary extentions on your WSL distro.
+It has great support for WSL and automatically installs all the necessary extensions on your WSL distro.

 Essentially, you will edit and store your code on Ubuntu-18.04 with VS Code installed on Windows.